 India’s higher education sector has supplied some of the world’s best talent.
 The CEOs of some of the biggest Fortune 500 companies—Microsoft, Google, Mastercard, and Adobe—are a product of the Indian higher education system.
 The landscape has also expanded over the past decade—from 436 universities in 2009–10 to 903 in 2017–18 and from 26,000 colleges to over 39,000.1 Student enrolment, at 36.6 million, is the third-largest in the world, next to China and the United States.2

-Explore the Higher education collection
+Explore the Future of higher education in India collection

 Download the Deloitte Insights and Dow Jones app